 Signals that actually predict outbound conversion

-Based on data from over 4,000 outbound campaigns run by our parent agency, these are the signals with the highest correlation to positive reply rates in B2B outbound:
+Based on data from over 4,000 outbound campaigns run by our parent agency, these are the signals with the strongest correlation to positive reply rates in B2B outbound:

 |---|---|---|---|

-The highest-performing campaigns in our dataset stacked 2-3 signals.
-A company that just raised a Series A, hired a Head of Sales, and posted an SDR job opening is exponentially more likely to respond than one that merely matches your firmographic filters.
+The highest-performing campaigns in our dataset stacked two or three signals.
+A company that just raised a Series A, hired a Head of Sales, and posted an SDR job opening is far more likely to respond than one that merely matches your firmographic filters.

 From ICP to prospect list to first send

-This is where most ICP guides stop.
-They hand you a template and wish you luck.
-The actual work is turning your ICP into a list of real companies, then into personalized outreach.
+Most ICP guides stop at the template.
+The real work is turning your ICP into a list of real companies, then into outreach that reaches them at the right moment.

 Step 1: Source signal data.
-Tools like LinkedIn Sales Navigator surface hiring and growth signals.
-Crunchbase and PitchBook track funding.
-BuiltWith and Wappalyzer reveal tech stack changes.
-GTM Bud aggregates these signals and matches them against your ICP automatically — you define the profile, and the system surfaces companies showing your target signals in real time.
+Public tools surface hiring and growth signals, funding databases track raises, and tech-lookup tools reveal stack changes.
+GTM Bud aggregates these signals and matches them against your ICP automatically.
+You define the profile, and the system surfaces companies showing your target signals in real time.

 Step 2: Score and prioritize.
 Not every signal-matched company deserves immediate outreach.
-Rank by signal strength (number of concurrent signals), signal recency (fresher = higher priority), and firmographic fit (closer to your baseline = higher priority).
+Rank by signal strength (number of concurrent signals), signal recency (fresher is higher priority), and firmographic fit (closer to your baseline is higher priority).
 Send to your top 50 per day, not your top 500.

 Step 3: Personalize at the signal layer.
 Your outreach should reference the specific signal that triggered the send.
 “Saw you just hired a Head of RevOps” is specific.
 “I noticed your company is growing” is not.
-Signal-based personalization takes 30 seconds per prospect and produces 3-5x the reply rate of mail-merge personalization ({first_name}, {company_name}).
+Signal-based personalization at scale takes seconds per prospect and produces far higher reply rates than mail-merge personalization ({first_name}, {company_name}).

 Step 4: Iterate the ICP based on replies.
-Your first ICP is a hypothesis.
-After 200-300 sends, you will have enough data to see which signals actually predict positive replies in your market.
+After 200 to 300 sends, you will have enough data to see which signals actually predict positive replies in your market.
 Double down on what works.
 Cut what does not.
-The best ICPs are refined weekly, not locked in quarterly.
+If you want a broader view of the category, our roundup of the best B2B outbound sales software of 2026 compares the tools that handle this workflow end to end.

 Frequently asked questions about building an ICP for outbound